Setting a Goal to Cut Climate Pollution

 There will be a great deal of work to do—across the country and in every facet of our economy—to achieve the goal of Zero Climate Pollution.
 But stating a goal, and honoring it, is critical to actually setting out in the right direction.

-Our determination to completely eliminate climate pollution and get to a 100% clean economy by 2050 puts us on a path to climate safety, right away.
+Our determination to completely eliminate climate pollution and get to a 100% clean economy puts us on a path to climate safety, right away.